Skip to main content

 tip

-The number of WLAN interfaces (wlan0, wlan1, etc) that appear in this panel depends on the hardware of the node.
+The number and names of WLAN interfaces shown here depend on the hardware of the node.

 1. Configure: